oblomov-dev/mime-faker/README.md

-# a2UI5 - MIME Fake for Cloud
+# a2UI5 - MIME Faker
-This is not a mime repository!
-For testing only! <br>

-TODO:
-* ABAP for Cloud readiness
-* Edit Functionality (UPDATE)
+No MIME Repository exists in ABAP Cloud.
+This solution helps to store files on the ABAP Stack and serves an "ABAP Standard" and "ABAP for Cloud" compatible solution.
+Of course this is not a real MIME Repository!

+### Information

+### Approaches
+1. Store files as comments in an ABAP method <br>
+2. Store files in a custom table <br>
+3. ...? <br>

 ### How-to-use:
 Use the interface: